artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 Ignore all Ubuntu upgrade proposal windows, Guest Additions, PlatformIO, etc. that open automatically on the VM.

 **NOTE:** If you are using an Apple Silicon MacBook you will not be able to run the VM provided here.
-In that case, we recommend you to create your own Ubuntu 22.04 Virtual Machine (you can look for a tutorial in the Internet; for example: [InstallUbuntuVM](https://youtu.be/LjL_N0OZxvY?si=9XgG6DPLE9i1Oxan)).
-Then you must follow these instructions to install Ripes and VSCode+PlatformIO on the Virtual Machine: [InstallSimulators](https://drive.google.com/file/d/1id4hHDzWmkNvIn-cREG98Ug8tBQSrgLR/view?usp=sharing).
+In that case, we recommend you to follow the next steps:

+1. Create your own Ubuntu 22.04 Virtual Machine.
+You can look for a tutorial in the Internet; for example: [InstallUbuntuVM](https://youtu.be/LjL_N0OZxvY?si=9XgG6DPLE9i1Oxan).
+2. Then you must follow these instructions to install Ripes and VSCode+PlatformIO on the Virtual Machine: [InstallSimulators](https://drive.google.com/file/d/1id4hHDzWmkNvIn-cREG98Ug8tBQSrgLR/view?usp=sharing).

 ## Simulators and Example Projects
 *You can visualize the following video from time 1:45 to time 3:10 to see the steps described in this section: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=-LpPqGG2L8ovLKRd&t=104).